 More so, the state Commissioner for Information, Gbenga Omotosho also debunked the claim on Facebook.

-VERDICT: Based on the available information, it is FALSE that Nigerian governors set up lockdown time.
+VERDICT: Based on the available information, it is FALSE that Nigerian governors set up a lockdown time.
 We urge Nigerians to be aware of fake news amidst the Coronavirus pandemic.